ryanpeters-MSFT/CoreWCF/readme.md

 # CoreWCF Sample

 This simple example demonstrates a client and server implementation of WCF services using [CoreWCF](https://github.com/CoreWCF/CoreWCF).
-This example includes Basic HTTP, TCP, and JSON endpoint examples for both the client and server applications.
+This example includes Basic HTTP (`BasicHttpBinding`), WS HTTP (`WSHttpBinding`), TCP (`NetTcpBinding`), and RESTful/JSON (`WebHttpBinding`) endpoint binding examples for both the client and server applications.

 - **Client** - Console application demonstarting use of the `ClientFactory` and a custom client endpoint behavior.
 - **Interfaces** - Common object types and service interfaces